-Item No Recommendation Title and abstract 1 (a) Indicate the study's design with a commonly used term in the title or the abstract (b) Provide in the abstract an informative and balanced summary of what was done and what was found Introduction Background/rationale 2 Explain the scientific background and rationale for the investigation being reported Objectives 3 State specific objectives, including any prespecified hypotheses Methods Study design 4 Present key elements of study design early in the paper Setting 5 Describe the setting, locations, and relevant dates, including periods of recruitment, 5 exposure, follow-up, and data collection Participants 6 (a) Give the eligibility criteria, and the sources and methods of case ascertainment 0 and control selection.
-Give the rationale for the choice of cases and controls (b) For matched studies, give matching criteria and the number of controls per case Variables 7 Clearly define all outcomes, exposures, predictors, potential confounders, and effect / modifiers.
-Give diagnostic criteria, if applicable Data sources/ 8 For each variable of interest, give sources of data and details of methods of measurement 0 assessment (measurement).
-Describe comparability of assessment methods if there is more than one group Bias 9 Describe any efforts to address potential sources of bias Study size 10 Explain how the study size was arrived at Quantitative variables 10 Explain how quantitative variables were handled in the analyses.
-If applicable, describe which groupings were chosen and why Statistical methods 12 (a) Describe all statistical methods, including those used to control for confounding (b) Describe any methods used to examine subgroups and interactions (c) Explain how missing data were addressed (d) If applicable, explain how matching of cases and controls was addressed (e) Describe any sensitivity analyses Results Participants 13 (a) Report numbers of individuals at each stage of study-eg numbers potentially 15 eligible, examined for eligibility, confirmed eligible, included in the study, completing follow-up, and analysed (b) Give reasons for non-participation at each stage (c) Consider use of a flow diagram Descriptive data 14 (a) Give characteristics of study participants (eg demographic, clinical, social) and 11 information on exposures and potential confounders (b) Indicate number of participants with missing data for each variable of interest Outcome data 15 Report numbers in each exposure category, or summary measures of exposure Main results 16 (a) Give unadjusted estimates and, if applicable, confounder-adjusted estimates and 10 their precision (eg, 95% confidence interval).
-Make clear which confounders were adjusted for and why they were included (b) Report category boundaries when continuous variables were categorized (c) If relevant, consider translating estimates of relative risk into absolute risk for a UCT IT TELEVALL.
-COUNTLET IT AUMATING ENTITATES OF TELATIVE TISK THIS ADVANCE TISK THE A
+Item No Recommendation Title and abstract 1 (a) Indicate the study's design with a commonly used term in the title or the abstract (b) Provide in the abstract an informative and balanced summary of what was done and what was found Introduction Background/rationale 2 Explain the scientific background and rationale for the investigation being reported Objectives 3 State specific objectives, including any prespecified hypotheses Methods Study design 4 Present key elements of study design early in the paper Setting 5 Describe the setting, locations, and relevant dates, including periods of recruitment, exposure, follow-up, and data collection Participants 6 (a) Give the eligibility criteria, and the sources and methods of selection of participants.
+Describe methods of follow-up (b) For matched studies, give matching criteria and number of exposed and unexposed Variables 7 Clearly define all outcomes, exposures, predictors, potential confounders, and effect modifiers.
+Give diagnostic criteria, if applicable Data sources/ 8 For each variable of interest, give sources of data and details of methods of measurement assessment (measurement).
+Describe comparability of assessment methods if there is more than one group Bias 9 Describe any efforts to address potential sources of bias Study size 10 Explain how the study size was arrived at Quantitative variables 11 Explain how quantitative variables were handled in the analyses.
+If applicable, describe which groupings were chosen and why Statistical methods 12 (a) Describe all statistical methods, including those used to control for confounding (b) Describe any methods used to examine subgroups and interactions (c) Explain how missing data were addressed (d) If applicable, explain how loss to follow-up was addressed (e) Describe any sensitivity analyses Results Participants 13 (a) Report numbers of individuals at each stage of study-eg numbers potentially eligible, examined for eligibility, confirmed eligible, included in the study, completing follow-up, and analysed (b) Give reasons for non-participation at each stage (c) Consider use of a flow diagram Descriptive data 14 (a) Give characteristics of study participants (eg demographic, clinical, social) and information on exposures and potential confounders (b) Indicate number of participants with missing data for each variable of interest (c) Summarise follow-up time (eg, average and total amount) Outcome data 15 Report numbers of outcome events or summary measures over time Main results 16 (a) Give unadjusted estimates and, if applicable, confounder-adjusted estimates and their precision (eg, 95% confidence interval).
+Make clear which confounders were adjusted for and why they were included (b) Report category boundaries when continuous variables were categorized (c) If relevant, consider translating estimates of relative risk into absolute risk for a meaningful time period